-The IOUs provide builder and contractor support through various outreach activities, including the Code Readiness and Emerging Technology programs, training centers, and incentive programs.
-For example, Pacific Gas and Electric Company's (PG&E's) California Advanced Homes Program (CAHP) Master Builder program offered \$1,000 to \$4,000 per home under the 2013 Title 24, Part 6 code to builders incorporating both high performance walls and high performance attics.
+PG&E's CAHP Master Builder program offered \$1,000 to \$4,000 per home under the 2013 Title 24, Part 6 code to builders incorporating both high performance walls and high performance attics.
 This 2016 code-readiness program provided consulting services and on-site training to help builders identify the most appropriate construction path for their application.
-Recognizing that even with adoption of the 2016 Title 24, Part 6 Standards ongoing training and support is necessary to continue the market transformation effort of high performance walls, the current PG&E CAHP continues to offer a \$200 bonus for projects that incorporate HPAs that meet the 2016 Title 24, Part 6 prescriptive code.
+Recognizing that even with adoption of the 2016 Title 24, Part 6 code ongoing training and support is necessary to continue the market transformation effort of high performance walls, the current PG&E CAHP continues to offer a \$200 bonus for projects that incorporate HPAs that meet the 2016 Title 24, Part 6 prescriptive code.